AliGalipSekeroglu/IntroductionToJava/README.md

 10-Creating random numbers and finding the months that random number matchs (switch-case)
 11-String operations (toUpperCase,toLowerCase,substring,charAt(ch)-- HackerRank)
 12-Guessing number between 1 and 100 with loops.
 13- Introduction to OOP concepts of Java.
+14- Opening Problem ( An Introduction to Java Programming book example)